 To present, promote and sponsor artistically and culturally diverse performing arts events and educational opportunities of the highest quality from around the world.

-We bring the best, most diverse professional performing artists to Interior Alaska from all over the world and connect them with you.
+We bring the best, most diverse professional performing artists to Interior Alaska from all over the world and connect them with Interior Alaskans.
 We create opportunities for everyone to participate.
-We’re part of your community.
-We enhance it, we make it fun, and we bring you together in a joyous shared adventure.
-We do this through public performances and an ever-increasing number of outreach opportunities.
-We do this with your help, your input and your participation.
+We’re part of the community.
+We enhance it, we make it fun, and we bring people together in a joyous shared adventure through public performances and outreach opportunities.

 What goes into planning a season?